 New research shows desperate dieters in danger - the secret world of online slimming pills

-Slimming World writes following a survey it has conducted with Medicines and Healthcare products Regulatory Agency of over 1,800 slimmers which warns of the dangers of buying slimming pills online.
+A Slimming World survey, conducted with Medicines and Healthcare products Regulatory Agency, of over 1,800 slimmers reveals of the dangers of buying slimming pills online.

 Online sellers of potentially dangerous slimming pills containing withdrawn pharmaceutical ingredients are putting desperate dieters’ health at serious risk by seducing them with the promise of quick-fix weight loss and discreet deliveries that bypass discussions with their GP and pharmacist, new research reveals.